-As of December 31, 2011
+As of June 30, 2012

-We had cash of \$71,000, a net working capital deficit of approximately \$3.3 million and total indebtedness of \$2.6 million as of December 31, 2011.
+We had cash of \$3.1 million, a net working capital deficit of approximately \$2.6 million (which includes \$1.65 million due to James Gingo), and total indebtedness of \$2.5 million as of June 30, 2012.

-We will need to obtain additional financing to implement our business plan, service our debt repayments and acquire new businesses.
-There can be no assurance that we will be able to secure funding, or that if such funding is available, whether the terms or conditions would be acceptable to us.
+We will need to obtain additional financing to implement our business plan and service our debt repayments (including \$650,000 that was due to James Gingo on June 8, 2012 related to the acquisition of TransTech).
+There can be no assurance that we will be able to secure funding, or that if such funding is available, the terms or conditions would be acceptable to us.
+If the Company is unable to obtain additional financing, we may need to restructure our operations, divest all or a portion of our business.